apense/shimsham/README.md

 ShimSham
 ========

 ShimSham is a Nim module to encompass several different digest/hashing algorithms.
-So far included are [SHA-2](https://en.wikipedia.org/wiki/SHA-2), [Tiger](https://en.wikipedia.org/wiki/Tiger_%28cryptography%29), and [Whirlpool](https://en.wikipedia.org/wiki/Whirlpool_%28cryptography%29).
+So far included are [SHA-2](https://en.wikipedia.org/wiki/SHA-2), [Tiger](https://en.wikipedia.org/wiki/Tiger_%28cryptography%29), [Whirlpool](https://en.wikipedia.org/wiki/Whirlpool_%28cryptography%29), and [SipHash](http://en.wikipedia.org/wiki/SipHash).
 Hopefully there will be some more soon.

-Unfortunately, there isn't a common access interface yet.
+Unfortunately, there isn't a common hashing interface yet.

 For the Tiger hash, here's how you call:
 ```nim